hhu-bsinfo/ibdxnet/ibnet/src/ibnet/jni/JNINotes.md

-When calling *AttachCurrentThread* to attach the current non JVM thread to the JVM in order to call back into the Java context, the thread has to undergo a state transition which is shared with other JVM threads (a comment mentiones the GC thread explicitly).
+When calling *AttachCurrentThread* to attach the current non JVM thread to the JVM in order to call back into the Java context, the thread has to undergo a state transition which is shared with other JVM threads (a comment mentions the GC thread explicitly).

 There are two methods which can be selected by switching the *UseMembar*